Better Watch Out

 Better Watch Out (formerly titled Safe Neighborhood) is a 2016 Christmas psychological horror film directed by Chris Peckover, from a script he co-wrote with Zack Kahn.
+It stars Olivia DeJonge, Levi Miller, Ed Oxenbould, Aleks Mikic, Dacre Montgomery, Patrick Warburton and Virginia Madsen.
+Set on a quiet suburban street, the film follows a babysitter who must defend a 12-year-old child from intruders, only to discover it is far from a normal home invasion.

-It stars Olivia DeJonge, Levi Miller and Ed Oxenbould.
-The film had its world premiere at Fantastic Fest on September 22, 2016, and was released in the United States on October 6, 2017, by Well Go USA and in Australia on November 23, 2017, by Rialto Distribution.
+Better Watch Out had its world premiere at Fantastic Fest on September 22, 2016, and was released in the United States on October 6, 2017, by Well Go USA and in Australia on November 23, 2017, by Rialto Distribution.
+The film received generally positive reviews for Peckover's directing, the film's twists and the performances of the cast, but drew some criticism for its tonal inconsistencies and ending.
+It grossed $188,756 on a budget of $3 million.

 Plot

 At Christmas time, 17-year-old Ashley is babysitting precocious 12-year-old Luke Lerner.
 Luke has romantic feelings for Ashley and unsuccessfully attempts to seduce her while watching a horror film.
 Strange happenings outside put Ashley on edge, but it ultimately appears to be just Luke's best friend, Garrett, who has arrived to visit.
 Hearing a window break upstairs, the trio find a brick inscribed with "U leave and U die."
 Garrett panics and runs out the back door, but is apparently killed by an unknown shooter.

 Shocked, Ashley and Luke run upstairs and hide in the attic.
 Ashley almost breaks her neck from a fall but Luke catches her.
 After they run into Luke's room and hide in his closet, a masked intruder armed with a shotgun walks in.
 Ashley recognizes the mask as one of Luke's and tells the intruder to take it off, revealing Garrett.
 Ashley realizes that Luke was hoping to seduce her by scaring her and staging a rescue.
-Angered, Ashley yells at Luke, calling him mental and saying he needs therapy and tries to leave.
-Luke follows behind Ashley and once at the top of the stairs Luke slaps her, causing her to fall down the stairs and be knocked unconscious.
+Angered, Ashley berates Luke before Luke knocks her unconscious.

 Luke binds Ashley with duct tape, forcing her to play truth or dare.
 Her boyfriend Ricky arrives at the house after receiving a text message sent by Ashley earlier.
 When Ricky fails to find Ashley, he realizes that something is wrong.
 Luke tries to knock him out but fails.
-After nearly killing Luke, Ricky is threatened by Garrett with the shotgun.
+Attacking Luke, Ricky is threatened by Garrett with the shotgun.
 Luke knocks Ricky out and they tie him up beside Ashley.